-The one year non-ACGME fellowship consists of rigorous training in both inpatient and outpatient general and transplant hepatology as well as procedural training in percutaneous liver biopsy and paracentesis.
+The one year non-ACGME fellowship consists of rigorous training in both inpatient and outpatient general and transplant hepatology.
 Fellows also participate in weekly lectures, meetings and conferences.
 The program is well suited for those seeking staff positions in clinical Hepatology and Liver Transplantation as well for those seeking further training in gastroenterology fellowship.

-Fellows will have 3 months of dedicated inpatient service on the hepatology/liver transplant primary service.
-They will supervise the care of patients admitted to the service along with residents that range from decompensated cirrhosis, urgent and non-urgent transplant evaluations and pre and post-transplant care.
+Fellows will have 3 months of dedicated inpatient time on the hepatology/liver transplant consult service.
+Fellows will be responsible for completing inpatient hepatology consults on a breadth of topics ranging from transaminitis and decompensated cirrhosis to acute liver failure.
+They will also evaluate those patients in need of urgent and non-urgent transplant evaluations and patients requiring pre- and post-liver transplant care.
 Fellows also gain experience rounding with Temple’s abdominal organ transplant surgeons on transplant patients.
-In addition, fellows will be responsible for completing inpatient hepatology consults ranging from transaminitis and decompensated cirrhosis to acute liver failure.
-Education is also a large component and fellows will be responsible for education of residents and medical students on the service along with the attending physicians.
+In addition, education is also a large component of the experience in the fellowship program and fellows will be responsible for education of residents and medical students on the service along with the attending physicians.

 As the practice of hepatology is primarily in the outpatient setting, fellows receive 9 months of outpatient experience in the hepatology and liver transplant clinic at Temple University Hospital.
-Evaluation of patients including consults for transaminitis to viral, and autoimmune hepatitis to primary biliary cirrhosis and hemochromatosis will provide excellent experience and education in general hepatology practice.
-In addition fellows will evaluate and manage pre and post-transplant patients including immunosuppression and chronic medical management.
+Evaluation of patients including consults for transaminitis, viral hepatitis, and autoimmune hepatitis to primary biliary cirrhosis and hemochromatosis will provide excellent experience and education in general hepatology practice.
+In addition, fellows will evaluate and manage pre and post-transplant patients including immunosuppression and chronic medical management.